Council reverses garbage cart decision

 Cart-based waste collection is seen as the future of the industry as better worker safety and more stringent recycling requirements evolve.

 The system as envisaged for Oliver would have seen separate, wheeled containers for garbage, recycling and yard waste.
-The carts wood have been mechanically hoisted and emptied at the roadside into the trucks.
+The carts would have been mechanically hoisted and emptied at the roadside into the trucks.

 Cowan said that any residents who wish to use wheeled carts may rent them from WCC.
 The current trucks are able to accommodate both automated and manual collection.